-On a floured surface, roll out the dough into a thin rectangle.
+4. On a floured surface, roll out the dough into a thin rectangle.
 Spread the filling all over the dough.
 Roll up jelly roll-style.
-Cut into slices approximately half an inch (one and a quarter centimeters) thick and place on a cookie sheet lined with Gefen Easy Baking Paper.
+Cut into slices approximately half an inch (one and a quarter centimeters) thick and place on a cookie sheet lined with Gefen Parchment Paper.

-If desired, brush the tuna roll-ups or “knish” log with egg prior to baking.
-Bake at 375°F (190°C) for 15 minutes for the roll-ups and 20 minutes for the log.
+6. If desired, brush the tuna roll-ups or “knish” log with egg prior to baking.
+Bake at 375 degrees Fahrenheit (190 degrees Celsius) for 15 minutes for the roll-ups and 20 minutes for the log.
 You don’t want them too brown because you want to be able to see the spiral effect.
 If, however, you like them crispier, bake them a little longer.